Bumiputera (Malaysia): Policy apologists and ongoing opposition

-At the 2004 annual general assembly of the United Malays National Organisation, which is the largest member of the governing coalition, deputy chair Badruddin Amiruldin cautioned against questioning the Bumiputras' special rights, which met with approval from the delegates: "Let no one from the other races ever question the rights of Malays on this land.
+At the 2004 annual general assembly of the United Malays National Organisation, which is the largest member of the governing coalition, deputy chair Badruddin Amiruldin cautioned against questioning the bumiputera's special rights, which met with approval from the delegates: "Let no one from the other races ever question the rights of Malays on this land.
 Don't question the religion because this is my right on this land."
 In 2004, Mohd.
 Johari Baharum, parliamentary secretary of the Prime Minister's Department, stated that the PSD scholarships would remain quota based.
-He added that there were no plans to convert this to a merit based system, and that the total value of the PSD scholarship since 1996 was 2.4 billion Ringgit.
+He added that there were no plans to convert this to a merit based system, and that the total value of the PSD scholarship since 1996 was 2.4 billion ringgit.

-Another controversial aspect is that the Orang Asli of peninsular Malaysia are not considered Bumiputra under the Federal constitution.
-As their settlement predates that of the Malays, this is considered by many, that Bumiputra is about the promotion one religion over another, especially since Orang Asli are much worse off than Muslim Malays.
-Others argue that the Orang Asli are in fact considered Bumiputra.
+Another controversial aspect is that the Orang Asli of Peninsular Malaysia are not considered bumiputera under the federal constitution.
+As their settlement predates that of the Malays, it is considered by many, that bumiputera is about the promotion one religion over another, especially since Orang Asli are much worse off than Muslim Malays.
+Others argue that the Orang Asli are in fact considered bumiputera.

-On 1 March 2009, Datuk Nik Aziz Nik Mat, the spiritual leader of the opposition Pan-Malaysian Islamic Party stated that the term bumiputera is racist and the policy prevented other races from receiving government aid.
+On 1 March 2009, Nik Abdul Aziz Nik Mat, the spiritual leader of the opposition Pan-Malaysian Islamic Party stated that the term bumiputera is racist and the policy prevented other races from receiving government aid.
 Nik Aziz's remarks were made in response to the criticisms and threats made by UMNO against Democratic Action Party's Boo Cheng Hau, the opposition leader in Johor when Boo was reported to have compared "bumiputeraism" with state apartheid.

 On 1 February 2015, Swiss academic Tariq Ramadan reflected on how non-Muslims have been treated as second class citizens.
 He stated, "I'm sorry but some of your fellow citizens in this country who are not Muslims are facing this discrimination, they are facing injustices."

-Present condition of the Bumiputra
+Present condition of the bumiputera

-In 2006, the then Minister of Higher Education, Mustapa Mohamad, stated that he wanted public universities to recruit more non-bumiputra academic staff to "strive for world-class institutions", which may have signaled a move toward less racial discrimination in academia.
-However this does not affect entry into universities, which is still designed to restrict other races access to higher education in favour of the bumiputra.
+In 2006, the Minister of Higher Education, Mustapa Mohamad, stated that he wanted public universities to recruit more non-bumiputera academic staff to "strive for world-class institutions", which may have signaled a move toward less racial discrimination in academia.
+However this does not affect entry into universities, which is still designed to restrict other races access to higher education in favour of the bumiputera.

 The manufacturing sector is exempted from the Foreign Investment Committee (FIC) Guidelines and the mandatory 30% Bumiputera equity and restrictions in market entry have been removed for all (manufacturing) sub-sectors.

-National identification card system and Bumiputera
+National identification card system and bumiputera

 Malaysia requires citizens to carry a national identification card called MyKad.
-Smart Cards identify citizens as Muslims or Non-Muslims. the National identification card does not specify whether or not the holder is a bumiputera.
+Smart Cards identify citizens as Muslims or non-Muslims.
+The national identification card does not specify whether or not the holder is a bumiputera.